micro/network/docs/README.md

 system into the network to provide this resource usage model via exchange of tokens for services.

 Here's a good explanation of [Token Economics](https://www.investinblockchain.com/token-economics/).

+## Interface

+The Micro development model has been proven out over a number of years using the [Go](https://go.dev) based programming language and supplementary client libraries which enable broad access to developers but mass appeal and consumption of services without programming will require an entirely new approach.

+We propose the development of a client interface to compliment the development model which focuses on the end consumer.
+Where developers and operators will focus on the infrastructure and programming, the client interface will enable anyone to access services via web or mobile.
+Ideally using existing well known constructs like forms and messaging.

+A focus on delivering an end consumer facing experience keeps us from endlessly building software.
+Ultimately the value of the network is in it's consumption, not just by developers, but by everyone.

+## Summary

+The Micro network is an open global services network that enables anyone to participate in the exchange and use of digital services.
+It's an entirely open source and free service to operate.
+Participation in which will result in creation of a new services economy directly benefiting the owners and operators of the nodes on the network.
+We theorise the potential for global free trade, alleviation of world poverty and the betterment of mankind.
+End users will be able to leverage all of these services in a familiar and easy to use messaging or voice based interface.
+This is a system that does not yet exist in a free and open manner, it is still within the silos of global tech incumbents and monopolistic regimes that continue to exploit humanity as a whole for their own monetary benefit.

+Micro has the potential to break us free of existing centralised technological platforms and enable the creation of a new entirely open network that anyone can benefit from and be part of.
+It will leverage as much existing open source and web3 technology as possible to build on the foundations of what has already been started.

+This endeavour will be a multi-year journey that will only start to show signs of life after the initial bootstrapping phase.

 ## Glossary of Terms